ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node:

-* OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response:
+* OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in Section 11.12 of
+{{I-D.ietf-ace-key-groupcomm}}.

 *  OPT10: Optionally, specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details